MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 # Overview of the Microsoft 365 Apps admin center

 The [Microsoft 365 Apps admin center](https://config.office.com/) provides modern management in the cloud for admins who  deploy and manage Microsoft 365 Apps in the enterprise.
 This article lists the features and services available in the admin center.
-For newly released or announced features, see [What's new in preview](#whats-new-in-preview).

 ## How to get to the admin center